sharpjs/Subatomix.PowerShell.TaskHost/README.md

 wrapper to improve the clarity of output from long-running, possibly parallel tasks.
 Available as a PowerShell module or as a NuGet package.

-TaskHost adds a wrapper or header to each output object or line, reporting the elapsed time and which task produced the output.
+TaskHost adds a header to each line of output, reporting the elapsed time and which task produced the output.
 Line header components are optional and use color where supported.

 ![Example output](misc/example.png)